State Reporting Laws Involving Employment

 • Does not limit consumer reporting agencies (or “CRAs”) from reporting criminal convictions, regardless of the age of a record.

-• Generally prohibits CRAs from reporting non-conviction criminal record history information that is more than than seven (7) years old.
+• Generally, prohibits CRAs from reporting non-conviction criminal record history information that is more than seven (7) years old.

 • Dismissals